csev/cc4e/book/chap01.md

     else
         statement-2

-One and only one of the two statements associated with an if—else is done.
+One and only one of the two statements associated with an if-else is done.
 If the _expression_ is true, _statement-1_ is executed; if not, _statement-2_ is executed.
 Each _statement_ can in fact be quite complicated.
 In the word count program, the one after the else is an if that controls two statements in braces.